-- 3.2.1 The shape, construction method, materials used are without restrictions. - 3.2.2 All boards must be built symmetrically upon the axis of their length. - 3.2.3 No part of the board may have moving parts which can be used to help propel the board in a way which would give athletes an unfair advantage. - 3.2.4 The length of the board must be measured from the extremes of the nose to the tail. - 3.2.5 Rudders are not permitted.
-A rudder is a fin or foil that can rotate and contribute to steering the board. - 3.2.6 Fins may only be attached to the rear third of the board.
+3.2.2 - 3.2.3 - All boards must be built symmetrically upon the axis of their length.

+3.2.3 - 3.2.4 - No part of the board may have moving parts which can be used to help propel the board in a way which would give athletes an unfair advantage.

+3.2.4 -3.2.5 - The length of the board must be measured from the extremes of the nose to the tail.

+3.2.5-3.2.6-Rudders are not permitted.
+A rudder is a fin or foil that can rotate and contribute to steering the board.

+3.2.7 Fins may only be attached to the rear third of the board.
 Fins may be of any length, form, and width as long as they do not in any way enhance the hydrodynamics giving the competitor an unfair advantage.
 The fin must be secured tightly and may not be moved or adjustable/adjusted in any way that would enable it to be used as a rudder.